MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamgetnotificationid.md

 ## -description

-Retrieves the Plug and Play notification ID for the specified audio stream.
+The **AcxStreamGetNotificationId** function retrieves the Plug and Play notification ID for the specified audio stream.

 ## -parameters